 Alcohol-attributable deaths account for 12% of all Al/AN deaths in the United States.19 These preventable deaths are due to both acute and chronic health effects of alcohol use.
-In this section we describe the rates of binge drinking and death relating to alcohol use.
+In this section we describe the prevalence of binge drinking and rates of alcohol-associated mortality.